SHARE

 • 2 tbsp cornstarch

-• 1 large egg yolk, or ½ tablespoon (4 g) extra cornstarch
+• 1 large egg yolk, optional, or substitute ½ tablespoon (4 g) extra cornstarch

 • ¾ cup freshly squeezed lemon juice (about 3 lemons)